mohit01chugh/Healthcare-Patient-Insights/README.md

 💻**Action**

-**I began by meticulously breaking down each required KPI 🧩 to understand its underlying data requirements and relationships**.
+**I began by breaking down each required KPI 🧩 to understand its underlying data requirements and relationships.**

         This involved identifying all necessary data points like age 👵👴, ethnicity 🧑‍🤝‍🧑, payer type 💳, indication 🤒, treatment 💊, outcomes 👍, and costs 💵.